 Analyzing SPDR S&P Metals & Mining ETF's Unusual Options Activity

-Shares of SPDR S&P Metals & Mining ETF (NYSE:XME) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $41.23.
+SPDR S&P Metals & Mining ETF (NYSE:XME) shares experienced unusual options activity on Friday.
+The stock price moved down to $41.6 following the option alert.

 - Sentiment: BEARISH